-You can see the exact dimensions and capacities of most backpack featured in this review in the product info boxes, so be sure to check those before you actually buy anything.
-Especially if you have your eye on one of the larger outdoor packs – these are much bigger than standard backpacks, so it’s smart to cross reference their dimensions against your own body.
+You can see the exact dimensions and capacities of most backpacks featured in this review in the product infoboxes, so be sure to check those before you actually buy anything.
+Especially if you have your eye on one of the larger outdoor packs – these are much bigger than standard backpacks, so it’s smart to cross-reference their dimensions against your own body.
 That way you can be certain that the bag will actually fit you properly.

 Additionally, big brands will often discount some of their best-sellers when they decide to redesign a backpack and introduce a whole new version of it.
 You’ll be able to get the old version for a bargain, without missing out on too many features.

-The North Face and Osprey are two brands too look for if you stumble upon a sale.
-Their backpacks are always top notch, in terms of performance, quality and durability.
+The North Face and Osprey are two brands to look at for if you stumble upon a sale.
+Their backpacks are always top-notch, in terms of performance, quality and durability.
 But they tend to cost an arm and a leg (especially Osprey packs), which is why we recommend scouring the internet for deals.

 Still not sure which backpack is the best option for you?
 Then go with one of our top three picks – just choose the style of the backpack that suits you most!

 Osprey Daylite is the best backpack you can get if you want a classic commute backpack.
 It is made from premium materials and backed by the brand’s lifetime guarantee.
-There’s a lot of things to love about this backpack like the durable construction, comfortable backpanel and spacious compartments.
-You can use this pack for whatever you want – the carry on size makes it a good option for travel, while the rugged exterior and hydration sleeve mean you can take it on short outdoor adventures.
+There’s a lot of things to love about this backpack like the durable construction, comfortable backpanel, and spacious compartments.
+You can use this pack for whatever you want – the carry-on size makes it a good option for travel, while the rugged exterior and hydration sleeve means you can take it on short outdoor adventures.

 The Loowoko backpack is the best hiking/climbing backpack you can get for less than $50.
 If you want a rugged outdoor backpack that can carry everything you might need on multi-day expeditions, this is the best bag for you.
 With a total capacity of 50 liters and various external attachment points, this will easily fit all the gear you could need on your adventures.
 And the adjustable harness features thick padding and excellent ventilation, so you don’t even feel the load of the backpack.